khliland/CCI/README.md

 The CCI (Computational Conditional Independence) package in R is designed to test for conditional independence between two variables given a set of conditioning variables.
 It utilizes machine learning models, permutation testing, and Monte Carlo cross-validation to estimate a null distribution of a performance metric and a corresponding test statistic.
 This method is especially useful in causal inference modeling.

 ### Key Features:
-- Supports multiple machine learning algorithms: linear models (`lm`), random forests, and gradient boosting (`xgboost`).
 - Generates null distributions and test statistics using permutation testing.
-- Computes p-values and provides visualization tools for result interpretation.
+- Computes p-values and provides visualization of distributions.
+- Supports the machine learning algorithms: linear models (`lm`), random forests, and gradient boosting (`xgboost`).
-- Allows for custom machine learning functions and performance metrics, offering flexibility in analysis.
+- Allows for custom machine learning functions and performance metrics.

 ## Installation